Qing of the hill, baby!

 Phantom Fighter is a true mixed bag in terms of graphics and sound.
 Kenchi and his foes are large and animate very smoothly for an 8-bit game.
 The character sprites do suffer a bit from a lack of color and detail, however.
 This is likely due to the backgrounds, which are highly detailed and clearly where most of the NES’s limited on-screen colors were utilized.
 The music has a very stereotypically Chinese vibe and is decent while it lasts.
-That is to say that the tracks are short and there aren’t very many of them.
+The tracks are short, sadly, and there aren’t very many of them.
 You might enjoy them for a bit at first, but they’ll probably wear on you over time.

 Control is mostly functional, but has some serious problems.
 Attacks seem to have a slight delay to them.
 Though can be adapted to, it remains consistently obnoxious throughout.
 Jumping and jump attacks in general are also poorly implemented.
 It’s tough to get off the ground when you want to and to get your air attacks to execute on cue.
 Thankfully, there are only two airborne enemies in the entire game, both bosses, so I suppose it makes sense that polishing the aerial combat wasn’t a big priority.